etienney/dynamiqs_adaptative/README.md

 print(res)
 ```

-The output specifies the smaller space the simulation has been done on:
+The output specifies the smaller space the simulation has been done on and the output of the estimator:
 ```Markdown
 |███████████████████████████████████████████████████████████████████████████████████████████████| 100.0% ◆ elapsed 366.38ms ◆ remaining 0.00ms
 ==== MEResult ====